Drought-stricken California agencies seek 'water cops'

 “Our goal here is not to generate infractions for homeowners,” Kostyrko said.
 “Our goal is to get their attention.”

-Reporting by Jennifer Baires in Santa Clara, Calif.; Additional reporting and writing by Sharon Bernstein in Sacramento, Calif.; Editing by Peter Cooney and Robert Birsel
+Reporting by Sharon Bernstein in Sacramento, Calif., and Jennifer Baires in San Francisco; Writing by Sharon Bernstein; Editing by Peter Cooney